By Mike Loughrin, CEO for Transformance Advisors

 - Other types of project teams can move to their solution design step

 Most of the time, root cause analysis is not a stand-alone improvement project.
 It is just an assignment to “find the root cause” for something which needs to be addressed – as part of a larger project.

 You start with your assignment and end with the delivery of a concise statement of fact on what is causing the issue.
 What is the first domino which tips over and causes all the others to fall?

 You will generally find the root cause to be associated with documentation, training, measurements, or cultural issues.
-A partner in crime, with these four suspects is “assumptions” which, often in hindsight, are not valid.
+A partner in crime, with these four suspects, are “assumptions” which, often in hindsight, are not valid.